Assistantship applications now open!

 The ADA's ultimate goal is to support knowledge production in Africa by increasing the quantity and improving the quality of masters and doctoral graduates in South Africa and beyond.
 To this end, the ADA runs bi-annual training courses which are aimed at both expanding and adding depth to the knowledge pool and skillset of masters, doctoral and post-doctoral academics.

-The ADA's annual Winter School takes place from 27 June - 12 July 2019 and we are delighted to announce that we are able to provide funding for a small group of Stellenbosch University PhD candidates and postdocs to work as Presenters' Assistants (PAs) once again.
-Applications close 8 April 2019 at midnight.
+The ADA's annual Summer School takes place from 06 January - 17 January 2020 and we are delighted to announce that we are able to provide funding for a small group of Stellenbosch University PhD candidates and postdocs to work as Presenters' Assistants (PAs) once again.
+Applications close 31 October 2019 at midnight.

 Typical responsibilities would include the following